JohnBigeon/Teleinfo_electricity/README.md

 ````
 Go to "Interfacing Options/Remote GPIO", choose "Yes" and then activate serial port.

-Be sure, the remote GPIO feature is already installed
+Be sure, the remote GPIO feature is already installed:
 ````
 sudo apt install pigpio
 ````